-My daughter just had her senior pictures taken and I took some cuttings from the garden for her to hold during her photo shoot.
+My daughter just had her senior pictures taken, and I took some cuttings from the garden for her to hold during her photoshoot.
 For one of the pictures, I had her hold just one large white blossom in her hands.
-It looked like a giant puffball and it had a very etherial quality about it
+It looked like a giant puffball, and it had a very ethereal quality about it

 I know some gardeners have no trouble sowing cleome directly into their gardens, but some gardeners complain that it can be an inconsistent germinater.

-I like to sow cleome right now since the seeds like strong light to get going.
+I like to sow cleome right now since the seeds like intense light to get going.
 Sometimes cleome can benefit from staking - so keep that in mind as well.

 And, if you are planning a cutting garden, it is hard to beat cleome.
 The blooms are a show-stealer in any arrangement.